mycrl/turn-rs/docs/configure.md

 > Warning: The REST API does not provide any authentication or encryption measures.
 You need to run the turn service in a trusted network environment or add a proxy to increase authentication and encryption measures.

-### `api.credential`

-* Type: string
-* Default: None

-Credentials used by the http interface, credentials are carried in the http request and are used to authenticate the request.

 ***

 ### `log.level`